Church of England Weddings

-There are no conditions that say you have to be a regular churchgoer to get married in the Church of England.
-The Church gives you the opportunity for you to make your solemn promises to each other, not just in front of your family and friends, but also in the sight of God.
-There are 4 ways of getting married in accordance with the rites of the Church of England:
+You do not have to be a regular churchgoer to get married in the Church of England.
+The Church means you can make your solemn promises to each other, not just in front of your family and friends, but also in the sight of God.
+Here we have put together a quick guide to a Church of England wedding.

 The bridesmaids take their places behind the bride in pairs, usually with the youngest directly behind the bride.
-The bride then takes her father’s right arm and they process down the aisle together, followed by the bridesmaids, towards the groom who takes a step forward.
-Once the bride is next to the groom, the bride’s father moves to his left and the bride gives her flowers to her chief bridesmaid or matron of honour.
+The bride then takes her father’s right arm and they process down the aisle together, followed by the bridesmaids.
+Once the bride is next to the groom, the bride’s father moves to his left and the bride gives her flowers to her chief bridesmaid.
 If the bride has no attendants, then her father takes her flowers and either gives them to the bride’s mother or places them on the front pew.
-The Introduction

-The bride and groom stand before the minister (with the congregation also standing), the minister then welcomes the people.
+The bride and groom stand before the minister (with the congregation also standing), the minister then welcomes everyone.

-The bride and groom continue to stand before the minister, who will then introduces the bride and groom to all and explains what marriage is all about in terms of love, trust and unity between husband and wife
+The bride and groom continue to stand while the minister introduces the bride and groom to all and explains what marriage is about in terms of love, trust and unity between husband and wife.

-The minister announces to the congregation if anyone knows a reason why the bride and groom may not lawfully marry and to declare it to all now.
-Both the bride and groom then take the vows.
+The minister asks the congregation if anyone knows a reason why the bride and groom may not lawfully marry, to declare it now.
+Both the bride and groom then take the vows

-The minister invites the people to pray, silence is kept and the minister says the Collect, which basically asks ‘God’ to bless the couple.
+The minister invites everyone to pray, silence is kept and the minister says the Collect, which asks God to bless the couple.
 At least one reading from the Bible is used here, followed by the sermon.
 A hymn may be sung at this point.

 The Giving of Rings

-The minister receives the ring(s) from the best man and says a prayer.
-The two rings are exchanged.
+The minister receives the rings from the best man and says a prayer.
+The rings are then exchanged.

-The minister follows this by addressing the congregation and announces that the couple are now husband and wife in the eyes of the Church.
+The minister announces that the couple are now husband and wife in the eyes of the Church.
 The husband and wife kneel for the blessing while the congregation remain standing.

 Signing of the Register